 laws pertaining to the protection of mail matter do not apply.

-legitimately addressed to a Congressman, Judge, Attorney, or other official who qualifies for
+will be legitimately addressed to a Congressman, Judge, Attorney or other official who qualifies for

-that there is no contraband contained in the envelope before it is sealed.
+Officer that there is no contraband contained in the envelope before it is sealed.
 The offender will

 be allowed to seal the letter at that time.
-The witnessing officer will then initial the back of the envelope.
-The
+The witnessing officer will then initial the back of the

-- All letters will have the proper postage applied.
-Letters with bleached postage stamps applied to them
+- All Mail will have the proper postage applied.
+Mail with bleached postage stamps applied to them

 will not be mailed.